microsoft/vscode-debugadapter-node/protocol/README.md

 * 1.18.x:
   * Adds optional attribute `source` to the `SourceArguments`.
   * Made StoppedEvent's `reason` attribute robust against translation by introducing a new `description` attribute.
+  * Add a new optional attribute `presentationHint` to the `StackFrame` type.
+This attribute can be used to control how the frame is rendered in the UI.

 * 1.17.x:
   * Adds optional attribute `clientID` to the `InitializeRequestArguments`.